 Do your eyes water at the very thought of a mascara wand?
 Whether you wear contact lenses, suffer from allergies (hayfever is a friend to no one, at any time of the year) or just have super sensitive eyes - certain mascaras can exacerbate the problem further.

 It's a sticky situation when you want to wear it, but is it worth it if it means sore, bloodshot eyes?
 Thankfully, there are plenty of new hypoallergenic formulas on the market that are safe for sensitive eyes so that you can get long, luscious lashes without irritation.

 What causes eyes to become sensitive and watery?

-Sensitive, watery eyes are pretty common, and can be caused by allergens like dust, pollen or pets.
-If you’re a regular contact lens wearer, and spend all day staring at a computer screen (guilty), you’re also more likely to suffer from red, sore eyes – a situation which can in turn be exacerbated by the ingredients in your make-up.
+Sensitive, watery eyes are common and can be caused by allergens like dust, pollen or pets.
+If you’re a regular contact lens wearer and spend all day staring at a computer screen, you’re also more likely to suffer from red, sore eyes – a situation which can in turn be exacerbated by the ingredients in your make-up.

-Put simply, a hypoallergenic formula is one that doesn’t include ingredients that are common allergens (usually allergy tested) and is free from fragrance, making it a safe bet for those with sensitive, watery eyes.
+Put simply, a hypoallergenic mascara is one that simply doesn’t include ingredients that are common allergens and is free from fragrance, making it a safe bet for those with sensitive, watery eyes.
 Most hypoallergenic brands will be marked as such on the tube, or bear the label ‘suitable for sensitive eyes'.

 SHOP: The Best Mascaras For Sensitive Eyes

-When French pharma brand La Roche-Posay create a mascara, you know it's going to be good.
+When French pharma brand, La Roche-Posay, creates a mascara, you know it's going to be good.
 This fluffy wand delivers fuller, healthier-looking lashes in a single sweep.

 Although all Clinique mascaras are hypoallergenic, this one is our top pick for sensitive eyes.
 It does everything you need – adds volume, lengthens and defines in one quick stroke.